-These set the tone for your logo and give it more meaning.
-A light, hand-written font may make a firm feel laidback.
+The font and layout set the tone for your logo and give it more meaning.
+A light, the hand-written font may make a firm feel laidback.
 While a heavy, bolded font could make it feel professional.
 The layout and font choices of Grid 202 Partners demonstrate this well, using the layout to relate to the firm’s location, while the font gives the logo an industrial feel.

-Our Favorite Logos (And 10 Tips We Can Learn From Them)
+Our Favorite Advisor Logos (And 10 Tips We Can Learn From Them)

-Every good logo uses these features in some way.
-But our favorites use them in a new way, combining several of them to make their logo more memorable and interesting.
+Every good logo uses the following features in some way.
+But our favorites use them in unique and creative ways.
+Combining several of them to make their logo more memorable and interesting.
 Let’s jump right in with our 7 favorite logos, and the 10 tips we can learn from them.